Matthias Haase

 Research Interests: Ethics, Moral Psychology, Philosophy of Action, German Idealism

-Matthias Haase is Assistant Professor of Philosophy.
+Matthias Haase is Associate Professor of Philosophy.
 His research is focused on foundational topics at the intersection of ethics and philosophy of mind.
 A central historical interest is the tradition of German Idealism, especially the aspects that are tied to Aristotle.
 He has also written on Wittgenstein and Frege.
 His current research project is devoted to the question whether there are specifically practical species of knowledge, reason and truth--and what this means for the philosophical account of our fundamental concepts of ethics like good, ought, justice as well as action, character and will.

 Haase's previous appointments were at the Philosophisches Seminar at Universitat Basel and Institut fur Philosophie at Universitat Leipzig, with a two-year visiting fellowship at Harvard between them.
 His graduate studies were conducted at Freie Universitat Berlin, Humboldt Universitat Berlin, and finally Universitat Potsdam, and he spent several years at the University of Pittsburgh as a visiting scholar before completing his doctoral degree.